Outbound Webhook Step

 Request

-The request object defines the HTTP call to make.
+The request object defines the HTTP call.

 nametyperequireddescription